fokot/scala-adventures/docs/type-classes.md

 ## MTL style / finally tagless

-* instead of writing monad transformers (data types), write type class parametrised with `F[_]` to extract the effect
+* instead of writing monad transformers (data types), write type class parametrised with `F[_]` to extract the effect.
+It is not just more [flexible but also faster](http://degoes.net/articles/effects-without-transformers).
-* here we have `MonadState` type class, monad transformer `StateT` implements as well as other data types can.
+* here we have `MonadState` type class, monad transformer `StateT` implements as well as other data types can

 ```scala
 trait MonadState[F[_], S] extends Monad[F] { self =>